-Schools remain accountable for the achievement and progress of LAC as for all pupils in their schools.
+Schools remain accountable for the achievement and progress of looked after children as for all pupils on their roll.

 There is no requirement for the authority to pass a set amount of funding onto the school.
 Instead the money must be managed by the Virtual School to be used to improve outcomes as identified in the Personal Education Plan (PEP) in consultation with the school's Designated Teacher for LAC.